-If you’ve agreed to get married, it would be wise to give yourself plenty of time to save up for the various costs involved.
-According to Brides Magazine, in 2015 the average British wedding cost around £24,000.
+If you’ve agreed to get married, give yourself plenty of time to save up for the various costs involved.
+A 2017 survey found that the average cost of a UK wedding is now over £25,000.

-Sit down with your fiancé and work out what you can afford to spend.
-As the months pass, you’ll find out more about how much things such as the wedding dinner, attire and entertainment will cost.
+Sit down with your fiancé (or proposed civil partner) and work out what you can afford to spend on your ceremony.
+As the months pass, you’ll find out more about how much items such as the wedding dinner, attire and entertainment will cost.
 Make sure you regularly review these costs to ensure you can realistically afford them.

 If you’re currently on a debt solution, it’s unlikely that you’ll be able to take out credit in order to pay for your wedding/civil partnership.
 However, depending on your situation, you may be able to save money through the Help to Save scheme.

 If you don’t qualify for the Help to Save scheme, there may be other realistic ways to save money while paying off your debts.

 Can we get married without spending lots of money?